-a) Using Geoinformatics as the framework that provides geospatial analysis tools to solve problems, primarily based on machine learning and statistics.
+Tools: GeoInformatics is the framework that provides the geospatial analysis tools, primarily based on spatio-temporal data mining, machine learning and artificial intelligence.

-• The second project relates to the source characterization of unknown and potentially toxic pollutants.
-I have recently applied my methodology to reconstruct the non-steady release rate for the radioactive leak at the Fukushima nuclear power plant.
-The methodology I developed uses machine learning rule induction (my forte) to guide a reasoning process that iteratively generates and evaluates candidate solutions.
-This work is currently being supported by NCAR.
+3. The source characterization of unknown and potentially toxic pollutants using remote sensing, numerical models and ground sensor measurements.
+I reconstructed the non-steady release rate for the radioactive leak at the Fukushima nuclear power plant.
+The methodology I developed uses an evolutionary (genetic) algorithm guided by machine learning rule induction.
+This work is currently being supported by ONR.

 - remote sensing